Pepperi-Addons/client-actions-docs/actions/file-picker.md

 The number of megapixels of the compressed image.
 Only applies to images.

-### Return Object
+## Return Object
-The client will return this object
+The client will return this object:

 #### Success
 Indicates whether the file selection was successful or failed.